maidsafe/temp_safe_network/safe-cli/README.md

 If we omit the `--pay-with` argument from the command above, or from any other command which supports it, the CLI will make use of the default `SafeKey` which is linked from the account for paying the costs of the operation.
 Upon the creation of a SAFE Account, a default `SafeKey` is linked to it and used for paying the costs incurred in any operations made by the applications that have been authorised by the owner of that account, like it's the case of the `safe-cli` application.
 Currently it's not possible to change the default `SafeKey` linked from an account, but it will be possible with the `safe-cli` in the near future.

-Other optional args that can be used with `keys create` sub-command are:
+Other optional args that can be used with the `keys create` sub-command are:
 ```
 --pk <pk>            Don't generate a key pair and just use the provided public key
 --preload <preload>  Preload the SafeKey with a coin balance